gbertuzzi05/BERTLINUX/README.md

 PASSWORD:root

-To boot desktop issue the command "startx"
+# HOW TO USE (VM with VirtualBox)

-# HOW TO USE
+-Download and extract the .vdi from releases page (are required 32GB of space)

--download and extract the .vdi from releases page (are required 32GB of space)
+-Create a VM vith virtualbox [type: linux/other-linux(64-bit) , RAM minimum 512 MB and cpu from 1 to max]

--create a VM vith virtualbox (type: linux/other-linux(64-bit))
+-Add the .vdi to the virtual machine

--add the .vdi to the virtual machine
+-Boot up and enjoy

--boot up and enjoy
+-To boot desktop issue the command "startx"

--to edit screen resolution use xrandr from cli or lxrandr from gui
+-To edit screen resolution use xrandr from cli or lxrandr from gui